FreekKalter/vim-colorCarousel/Readme.md

 # Mappings

-You can map the the function like this:
+You can map to the function like this:

     nnoremap <F8> :call ColorCarouselNextColor('light')<cr>
     nnoremap <F9> :call ColorCarouselNextColor('dark')<cr>